Main Characters | Supporting Characters | Paradiso | Inferno | Other Characters

 - The Chessmaster: Naturally, being a Big Bad who only actually appears in a small segment of the game, Balder has been pulling the strings from behind the scenes since the very first chapter of the game, faking his own death in the process.
 Although he only appears in a small segment, his voice is present throughout the whole game, you just don't know who it is until you meet him.

-- Climax Boss: His fight is set up after several big reveals, and rematches with the Auditio, and is the end to Bayonetta's arc about restoring her memories in the first game.
+- Climax Boss: His fight is set up after several big reveals, rematches with clones of the Auditio, and is the end to Bayonetta's arc about restoring her memories in the first game.

 - Colony Drop: During the boss fight, he'll occasionally summon a large meteor to hit Bayonetta.
 Also, in the last leg of the fight, he'll pull the Kill Sat out of space and throw it at her, leading to a Tennis Boss moment.